dc-js/dc.js/web/docs/api-latest.md

 Parameters:

-* parent : string - any valid d3 single selector representing typically a dom block element such as a div or span
+* parent : string | node - any valid d3 single selector typically representing a DOM block element such as a div or span or a DOM node
 * chartGroup : string (optional) - name of the chart group this chart instance should be placed in.
 Once a chart is placed in a certain chart group then any interaction with such instance will only trigger events and redraw within the same chart group.